Ambassadors For Central Methodist University

-The students are asked to play an essential role in one of the most important facets of CMU beyond the classroom: student recruitment.
-Ambassadors are among the first people campus visitors see when they come to CMU, and provide tours to prospective students and their families.
+Ambassadors are among the first people campus visitors typically see when they come to CMU, and provide tours to prospective students and their families.
+They also assist CMU with many other events such as alumni reunions, special events and other activities.